Lukex02/BTL-KTPM/Backend/README.md

 ## AI Service

-Currently, some endpoints using AI service will need Ollama to work properly, if Ollama is not running, those endpoints will return a default answer that a LLM would generate.
+Currently, some endpoints using AI service is using Gemini API (free unlimited tier), or Ollama for local LLM using.
+If none of the service is running, those endpoints will return a default answer that a LLM would generate.

+### Ollama

-To run the AI service, you need to install [Ollama](https://ollama.com/download) on your PC:
+To run the Ollama service, you need to install [Ollama](https://ollama.com/download) on your PC:

 Run Ollama in default port 11234: